pingcap/docs/dev/reference/sql/functions-and-operators/expressions-pushed-down.md

 > **Note:**
 >
 > - `admin reload expr_pushdown_blacklist` only works for TiDB server that executes this SQL statement.
 To enable the blacklist in every TiDB server in the cluster, you need to execute the SQL statement on each TiDB server.
-> - The blacklist feature of pushdown operators is supported in v3.0.0 or later.
+> - The blacklist feature of pushed down operators is supported in v3.0.0 or later.
 > - Note that in v3.0.3 or earlier, some of the operators (such as ">", "+", "is null") are not supported to add to the blacklist.
 This means you have to use aliases (case-insensitive) instead, as shown in the following table:
 >
 >     | Operator Name | Aliases |